OmarAlFarajat/omaralfarajat.github.io/projects/mock-university-database.md

   - JavaScript
   - GitHub
   - Python
-summary: <a href="https://github.com/comp353-h/final"><i class="large github icon"></i></a>A mock university database using SQL with tables getting populated in part with Python scripting.
+summary: A mock university database using SQL with tables getting populated in part with Python scripting.
 A front-end driven by PHP and JavaScript allows the user to enter queries and generate tables in a browser.
 ---
 *More information coming soon!
 In the meantime, please refer to the video and/or source code.*